 Second, only by a hair, Barona Valley Ranch is a gorgeous resort complex set in the picturesque Barona Valley north of Lakeside.
 Not only does Barona have a beautiful hotel on grounds, but it also has the acclaimed Barona Valley golf course, one of the top courses in the state.
 Done in a ranch motif, the casino has an airy, roomy feel with a nice variety of table games.
 Barona gets marked down for its location on Wildcat Canyon Road - a winding, dicey road at night and in bad weather.

-04 of 09As you can tell, I'm splitting hairs with these rankings.
-Because giving Pala Casino fourth place is a bit misleading.
+Giving Pala Casino fourth place is a bit misleading.
 Pala, with its 4-diamond hotel and large casino, is the prototypical Indian casino that harkens to the Vegas experience.
 Great dining, top-name entertainment, and great amenities.
-Pala has spa facilities and a nifty pool area with cabanas, and it attracts big name entertainment concerts.
+Pala has spa facilities and a nifty pool area with cabanas, and it attracts big-name entertainment concerts.
 Just pay attention to the road when driving along Highway 76.Continue to 5 of 9 below.

 05 of 09

 Sycuan is one of the first casinos established in San Diego County when they started as a bingo venue.
 It has grown into a full-blown gaming center, though the resort facilities are actually located several miles away at the fine Singing Hills Golf Course.
 The casino has its share of concerts in the cozy Showcase Theatre, though not the top names that Viejas, Pala, and Pechanga attract.
 But the gaming and dining facilities are nicely done, and the drive isn't too bad.